 Lama Yeshe requests that to protect Holy Isle as a sacred space, all who visit will endeavour to be in harmony with the island's aims of promoting world peace and health by following the Five Golden Rules.

-The Holy Isle Ferry is a separate company from us.
-For further information, including day visits:
+The Holy Isle Ferry is operated by a separate company from us.
+For further details about Lamlash Cruises and the Holy Isle Ferry service including day visitor crossings please use these contact details:

 Please note that the trustees of the island have requested that no fires are lit and that you leave any pets on Arran so the wildlife on Holy Isle can remain undisturbed.
 We strongly discourage camping anywhere on the island.